pat-lego/GroovyConsole-helpers/README.md

 # GroovyConsole-helpers

-A set of utilities to help develop Groovy scripts
+A set of Groovy scripts to help manage the Jackrabbit/Oak Repository